 We mentioned earlier that there isn’t a direct Apple Watch alternative for Android users.
-However, there is a smartwatch from a competing smartwatch manufacturer that closely resembles the physical design and software UI of the Apple Watch.
-This watch is the Oppo Watch.
+However, a smartwatch from a competing smartwatch manufacturer closely resembles the physical design and software UI of the Apple Watch, and this watch is the Oppo Watch.

 But don’t let its Apple-inspired design fool you.
-This isn’t some cheap knockoff.
-Its well-crafted software makes it one of the best Wear OS in the market.
+This isn’t some cheap knockoff, and its well-crafted software makes it one of the best Wear OS in the market.

 The Oppo Watch is powered by Qualcomm’s Snapdragon 3100 and is paired with 1 GB of RAM.
-This allows it to smoothly navigate Wear OS.
+This allows it to navigate Wear OS smoothly.
 However, this isn’t your typical Wear OS.

 Oppo has somehow managed to customize Wear OS to look similar to their own ColorOS.
 The customized UI adds new vibrant icons, animations, and built-in apps that all look great on the watch’s gorgeous 1.91 dual-curved AMOLED display.

 And the great thing is that these new additions do not interfere with the elements that already worked great with Wear OS, such as the notification system.
-Additionally, the Oppo Watch has support for eSim, which puts its functionality one step closer to the Apple Watch.
+Additionally, the Oppo Watch supports eSim, which puts its functionality one step closer to the Apple Watch.

-Overall, if you are looking for an Apple-inspired smartwatch that is more than capable in terms of its functionality, give the Oppo Watch a try.
+Overall, if you are looking for an Apple-inspired smartwatch that is more than capable of its functionality, give the Oppo Watch a try.

 Zeblaze Thor 6 (Nano Sim)

-Most watches on this list are very capable smartphone alternatives.
-They have all the essential features to assist you in almost any type of situation.
+Most watches on this list are very capable smartphone alternatives, and they have all the essential features to assist you in almost any situation.
 However, most of them are still lacking one or two smartphone capabilities.

 The Zeblaze Thor 6 aims to fill the gaps and attempt to be the closest smartphone replacement.
-Unlike most watches running Wear OS, WatchOS, or a proprietary operating system, the Zeblaze Thor 6 is running a full-fledged Android 10.
+Unlike most watches running Wear OS, WatchOS, or a proprietary operating system, the Zeblaze Thor 6 runs a full-fledged Android 10.

-Additionally, the Thor 6 provides features that are not usually seen on smartwatches.
+Additionally, the Thor 6 provides features not usually seen on smartwatches.

-Zeblaze is one of the few brands on the market creating quality smartwatches that have cameras, the Thor 6 has a front-facing camera as well as a camera on its side that is used for taking photos or used for video calling.
+Zeblaze is one of the few brands on the market creating quality smartwatches that have cameras, the Thor 6 has a front-facing camera and a camera on its side that is used for taking photos or used for video calling.

 And since it is running Android 10, you have access to the Google Play Store.
-And we’re not talking about the Play Store found on Wear OS.
-This is the full-fledged Play Store found on your mobile device.
+And we’re not talking about the Play Store found on Wear OS, and this is the full-fledged Play Store located on your mobile device.

 You can install any app you desire, such as YouTube and Facebook.
-However, keep in mind that most apps aren’t optimized to work for a round screen.
+However, remember that most apps aren’t optimized for a round screen.
 But it is still worth a try since the option is already there.

-It is worth noting that the Thor 6 isn’t perfect.
-It has a full plastic construction except for the bezel.
+It is worth noting that the Thor 6 isn’t perfect, and it has a complete plastic construction except for the bezel.
 It is still built well, but you should not expect it to look as premium as other alternatives on the market.

 Zeblaze Thor 5 Pro

 If you are looking for a more affordable alternative to the Zeblaze Thor 6, the Thor 5 Pro manages to deliver similar features at a lower price point.
-There are some things to take note of, but the overall experience should still remain fairly similar.
+Some things to note, but the overall experience should remain pretty similar.

 Like the Thor 6, the Thor 5 Pro has several features that are not common in watches, especially at this price range.
-It has two cameras that can be used for taking pictures or for video calls, it has built-in GPS, and it has several sensors for health and fitness tracking.
+It has two cameras that you can use for taking pictures or for video calls, a built-in GPS, and several sensors for health and fitness tracking.

 What’s different is that the Thor 6 Pro is running a customized version of Android 7 rather than Android 10.
 Most apps will still function, but the Thor 6 Pro’s updated software is more likely to be future-proof.
-Additionally, the Thor 5 Pro is using a lower-tier Mediatek processor.
+Additionally, the Thor 5 Pro uses a lower-tier Mediatek processor.

-But aside from those, the Thor 5 Pro is a very capable smartphone replacement.
-Everything is optimized well and is reliable enough for clutch or emergency situations.
+But aside from those, the Thor 5 Pro is a very capable smartphone replacement, and everything is optimized well and is reliable enough for clutch or emergencies.
 If you are looking for an affordable full-fledged Android smartwatch, make sure to give the Thor 5 Pro a try.